-Greywater and sewage that cannot be treated at the camp or facility and will be disposed of at a local municipal wastewater treatment plant, pending written approval from the water treatment facility authority.
-The Hamlet of Fort Liard has confirmed that weekly greywater and sewage pick up will be provided from North Work Camp Site Location Option 1 (Appendix D).
+Greywater and sewage will be disposed of at an appropriate wastewater facility, pending written approval and authorization by an Inspector, in accordance with Licence MV2019L3-0007, Part D Condition 3 and from the water treatment facility authority.
+The Hamlet of Fort Liard has confirmed that weekly greywater and sewage pick up will be provided from the North work camp site (Appendix D).